wbajzek/Plus/README.md

 * Missing labels
 * scroll wheel sucks on ALL controls
 * stretch ADSR knobs should look like other ADSR knobs
-* make undo/redo don't work, possibly without buying a commercial license for PluginParameters
+* make undo/redo work, possibly without buying a commercial license for PluginParameters
 * voice stealing: prefer to steal unheld notes before held?